 Residents of the 1800 Block of Saratoga, led by Block Captain Donald Quarles, have organized efforts to stop chronic illegal dumping; restore scars on the block caused by the expansive demolition of deteriorating vacant homes; and establish a positive space to relax and enjoy the outdoors.

-The community has already made progress in transforming the space by doing neighborhood cleanups, pruning the bushes, installing natural fencing, and creating log seating.
-The community has started to utilize the tree canopy on hot days, partake in intimate conversations, and even organize small group cook-outs.
-The top reasons for transforming the space is “it’s peaceful, always has a breeze, stays cool, and it feels safe so I can relax,” says Donald.
+The community began the work to transform the space by doing neighborhood cleanups, pruning the bushes, installing natural fencing, and creating log seating.
+Now, the community utilizes the tree canopy on hot days, partake in intimate conversations, and even organize small group cook-outs.
+Donald has even begun a new and well-loved tradition of holding seasonal and community festivals in the space.
+“It’s peaceful, always has a breeze, stays cool, and it feels safe so I can relax,” says Donald.